O-LAP/home/quick-start.md

 It should be something like this.
 ![Starter Pack](https://raw.githubusercontent.com/O-LAP/home/master/imgs/ui-explain-0.jpg)

-You can change the sliders on the right hand side which change the proportions of the cube.
+You can change the sliders on the right hand side which change the dimensions of the cube.
 You will see a group of controls under 'Environment' on the bottom right.
 Try enabling the 'Show Section' switch.
 It shows sections of the cube which can be fabricated.
 We can use those sections to make the cube with real wood.

-When you click the 'Download' button, it will give you a CAD file(.obj) which you can feed into a CNC machine to get it fabricated.
+When you click the 'Download' button, the app gives you a CAD file(.obj) which you can feed into a CNC machine to get it fabricated.
 You can read more about this process [here](https://github.com/O-LAP/home/blob/master/faq.md).
-Here's a sample of a chair made using this technique.
+This a sample of a chair made using this technique.
 ![O-LAP](https://raw.githubusercontent.com/O-LAP/home/master/imgs/chair_01.jpg)

 Let's start by making a parametric cylinder (which you can imagine as a small stool) replacing the cube.
 The `designs` folder contains all the files you need for the design.
 &nbsp;&nbsp;&nbsp;&nbsp; The `Design.js` file contains some sample code showing a cube which can parametrically modified.
-&nbsp;&nbsp;&nbsp;&nbsp; The `EmptyDesignTemplate.js` file is a blank canvas that you can use to start your design.
-(Replacing the `Design.js` file).
 The `dev.html` file is the development harness which emulates the OLAP web app.
-(This file would later have to be manually copied on updates.)

 The framework requires the design logic to be captured in a Javascript object called `Design` in `Design.js` file.
 ```
 Design.info = { ... };
 Design.inputs = { ... };
 Design.inputState = { ... };
-Design.init = function() { ... };
+Design.init = async function() { ... };
-Design.onParamChange = function(params) { ... };
-Design.updateGeom = function(group, sliceManager) { ... };
+Design.updateGeom = async function(group, sliceManager) { ... };
 ```

 `Design.inputs` is where you specify the parameters for your design.
 It is configured for the cube.
 Let's modify it to make it suitable for our sphere.
 We will keep things very simple and only use `height` and `weight` for our cylinder.
-Delete the other three parameters so it looks like this.
+Update `Design.inputs` so it looks like this.
 ```

 Design.inputs = {